There’s another wave coming behind, and on and on…

 Then covid happened and life changed for all of us.

-A sad time as I emptied shelves, downsized to accommodate a smaller venue in the space.
-Like all of us it was overwhelming, to experience the fallout of covid in its manifest ways.
+A sad time as I emptied shelves and downsized to accommodate a smaller venue in the space.
+Like all of us it was overwhelming, to experience the fallout of covid in its many ways.

 But also a time for reinvention.

-With Eric of Good Wood Co we designed the ultimate window shopping experience — socially distanced shopping, curbside service, online sales & custom pieces.
+Eric Stevans of Good Wood Co fame, and I designed the ultimate window shopping experience.
+Socially distanced curbside shopping, online orders & custom pieces.

 The very talented artist Zai Divecha moved into the space once inhabited by the shop, creating a studio for herself as part of our overall shop/studio compound.

-Thank you to every single customer who shopped with us, did projects with us, it kept the doors open, kept the lights on and kept me going!
+Thank you to every single customer who shopped and did projects with us during this very bazaar time.
+It kept the doors open, kept the lights on and kept me going.

 Community